stanislavb/en.coven.nu/fictional/index.md

 You only enter the trial once in your life, if at all.
 Entering the trials can be a way to speed up the development of new powers but you also cease to develop anymore powers afterwards.

-It has been the tradition that the Supreme should personally select the witches that will partake in the Seven Trials.
+It has been the tradition that the Supreme should personally select the witches that will partake in the Five Trials.
 These days it is not unusual for witches to volunteer themselves or even to be forced by the other coven members to partake.
 If they are willing to pay the price even a junior witch can take the Trials.

 *We will ask all those interested in taking the Trials to report to us on friday, and explain everything you’d need to know about taking part of them at that time.
-Ingame you won’t know that the trails will be held during the weekend.*
+Ingame you won’t know that the trials will be held during the weekend.*

 ### The Witches’ Council
 The largest and oldest recorded Coven in the world.
 For hundreds of years it has been the highest authority amongst the Covens.
 It functions as the magical communities police, legal system and army.
 This Coven and its Supreme are heavily guarded, its exact location is kept secret and its agents exist all over world.
 Its current Supreme Witch is the recently selected Alessa Caito.